wso2/docs-is/en/docs/references/concepts/authentication/intro-ws-trust.md

 key types are supported.
 You can obtain tokens containing claims that hold certain information about the subject.
-These claims can be extracted from the profiles or through custom claim callbacks which can be registered to the Carbon runtime.
+These claims can be extracted from the profiles or through custom claim callbacks which can be registered at the Carbon runtime.

 ---